purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 ```

-And we need to chnage our `app/src/main.rs` to include the routes for our asset pipeline and to call out to the new layout.
+And we need to change our `app/src/main.rs` to include the routes for our asset pipeline and to call out to the new layout.

 ```rust
 mod config;